dikshyashres/Threat-Detection-YOLOv8-/README.md

 2. Optimizing the system for faster processing times, especially for large-scale deployment.

-3.Continuous improvements to the Flask web interface for better UI.
+3. Continuous improvements to the Flask web interface for better UI.